This site puts cookies on your device to make it work better. By continuing to use our site, we’ll assume you’re okay with this. More about cookies

-The Pupil Premium: Conditions of Grant 2020-21 stipulates guidelines set by the government for spending Pupil Premium Plus (PPP) money for Looked After Children.
+The Pupil Premium: Conditions of Grant 2024-25 and Pupil Premium Policy Paper set out allocation arrangements for the Pupil Premium Plus (PPP) money for Looked-After Children.

-Different Local Authorities have adopted a variety of approaches for the administration of distribution of Pupil Premium Plus.
-The document below details the arrangements for the distribution of Pupil Premium Plus for the education of children in care for 2020-21.
+Different local authorities have adopted a variety of approaches for the administration of Pupil Premium Plus.
+The document below details the distribution arrangements for the Pupil Premium Plus for the education of Leicestershire Looked-After Children for 2024-25:

 Therapeutic input, e.g. play therapy, art therapy, equine therapy, cognitive behaviour therapy (CBT) | Food including school lunches |